Compact Aircraft Support Cart (CASC)

 - 28V DC up to 800 Amp

 By utilizing common, logistically supported – National Stock Numbers (NSNs) - aircraft parts, the CASC unit provides maximum logistics commonality with rotary aircraft in the U.S. Military Inventory.

-Convenience & Simplicity
+Convenience and Simplicity

 The simplicity of operation, reduced maintenance, and maximum portability make CASC the perfect support equipment for any mission platform: